sogeuni/contents/abs/commands/internal-commands-and-builtins.md

 /bin/echo "This line uses the /bin/echo system command."
 ```

 A _keyword_ is a _reserved_ word, token or operator.
 Keywords have a special meaning to the shell, and indeed are the building blocks of the shell's syntax.
 As examples, _for_, _while_, _do_, and _!_ are keywords.
-Similar to a [[internal-commands-and-builtins|builtin]], a keyword is hard-coded into Bash, but unlike a _builtin_, a keyword is not in itself a command, but _a subunit of a command construct_. [^2]
+Similar to a [[internal-commands-and-builtins|builtin]], a keyword is hard-coded into Bash, but unlike a _builtin_, a keyword is not in itself a command, but _a subunit of a command construct_. [^2] ^keywordref

 **I/O**